Project Overview

 We will determine if the pure jack pine forests of Eastern Alberta will support MPB populations, or if expanding MPB populations require the areas of mixed lodgepole-jack pine to enable their further spread.
 At the same time, the environmental and host tree conditions the beetles are exposed to during their winter dormancy period will be studied to determine if these conditions affect the ability of, and the amount by which, MPB can spread the following summer.

 Goal 3: Develop a social sciences framework of risk management planning and resilience building that can facilitate adoption of genomics-informed practices or technologies.
+Improve forest management by providing a framework for managing and communicating about forest risks

 As MPB spreads into new regions, the region’s local jurisdictions, stakeholders and communities need to respond.
 We will study how these groups communicate and exchange knowledge about risk and compare preferences for different policy and management approaches, including the potential use of genomic selection for MPB resilience in lodgepole pines.
 Our work compares across areas that have experienced outbreaks in the past (British Columbia), areas that are currently experiencing outbreaks (Alberta), and areas that could potentially experience outbreaks (Saskatchewan).
 This integration of biological and social sciences will help these various groups as they plan for forest management, as well as manage risks associated with current and future MPB outbreaks.